THIBER-ORG/userline/README.md

 ## Indexing

-Note: psort elastic output is really slow, for better performance upload the .plaso file to [TimeSketch](https://github.com/google/timesketch)
+**Note**: psort elastic output is really slow, for better performance upload the .plaso file to [TimeSketch](https://github.com/google/timesketch)

 If your image does not already support it, enable elastic output psort module